-- 1.21 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
-The process measures the potential impacts of the Plan on a range of economic, social and environmental considerations, and includes the requirements of Strategic Environmental Assessment legislation. - 1.22 At the Issues and Options stage, the Plan was subject to a scoping SA.
+- 1.22 Sustainability Appraisal (SA) is a statutory process integrated into the preparation of all aspects of the Carlisle District Local Plan.
+The process measures the potential impacts of the Plan on a range of economic, social and environmental considerations, and includes the requirements of Strategic Environmental Assessment legislation. - 1.23 At the Issues and Options stage, the Plan was subject to a scoping SA.
 The results of this exercise were used to inform the preparation of this Preferred Option document.
 Furthermore all policies and proposals in the Preferred Options Local Plan have been subject to SA and where appropriate changes made to incorporate SA recommendations.
-Where the recommendations have not been incorporated into the Plan an explanation is provided. - 1.23 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.
+Where the recommendations have not been incorporated into the Plan an explanation is provided. - 1.24 The detailed SA appraisal will be published on the Councils website for consultation concurrently with this stage of the Plan.

-Habitat Regulation Assessment
+Habitat Regulation Appraisal

-1.24 Habitats Regulation Assessment (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
-Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the EU 'Wild Birds' Directive, Special Areas of Conservation (SACs) designated under the EU 'Habitats Directive', European Marine Sites (EMS) and Ramsar Sites.
+1.25 Habitats Regulation Appraisal (HRA) is integral to the development of land use plans such as the Carlisle Local Plan as it provides a statutory process to assess the potential impact on Natura 2000 sites.
+Natura 2000 sites are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within Europe: they include Special Protection Areas (SPAs) designated under the European Union 'Wild Birds' Directive; Special Areas of Conservation (SACs) designated under the EU 'Habitats Directive'; European Marine Sites (EMS) and

+Ramsar Sites.
 As the Habitats Directive applies the precautionary principle, plans can only be adopted if no adverse impact on the integrity of site(s) in question is proven.
-To ascertain this a Screening Assessment, followed by an Appropriate Assessment, where necessary, will be undertaken.
+To ascertain this a Screening Assessment, (the Habitats Regulations Appraisal) followed by an Appropriate Assessment, where necessary, will be undertaken.

-- 1.25 In order to comply with the requirements of the Habitat Regulations a HRA Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
-This not only informed the Screening Assessment of the Preferred Options, but also identified areas that would require Appropriate Assessment.
-The draft Final HRA Report which accompanies this Plan presents the Screening and Appropriate Assessment of its policies and allocations as well as their cumulative effects. - 1.26 The Screening Report and draft Final HRA Report are both available on the Council's website.
+1.26 In order to comply with the requirements of the Habitat Regulations a Screening Assessment was undertaken at the Issues and Options stage of the Core Strategy.
+This not only informed the HRA of the Preferred Options, but also identified areas that would require Appropriate Assessment.
+The draft HRA Report which accompanies this Plan has been submitted to Natural England for comment.